Skip to Content

 Scammers make fake social media accounts or dating app accounts with attractive profile pictures.
 First, they friend you and gain your trust.
 Then they start asking for small things.

-He adds that a lot of times the fraudster gets away with it because the victim of their scam is too embarrassed to admit it, much less report it.
+Often, the fraudster gets away with this scam because the victim is too embarrassed to admit it, much less report it.

 Grandparents scam

-Beware of this common military veteran scam, in which criminals prey on people's natural desire to help others, especially their family members.
+Beware of this common scam, in which criminals prey on people's natural desire to help others, especially their family members.

 With a grandparents scam, the scammer might call and report that your grandchild was in an accident.
-You're inclined to believe them because they disclose personal, convincing details.
-The scammer is just using information that's available online and on social media.
-For example, where they go to school, who they're dating, where they last vacationed, etc.
+You're inclined to believe them because they disclose convincing personal details — information they’ve been able to find online or on social media.
+For example, where the grandchild goes to school, who they're dating, where they last vacationed, etc.

-1. Monitor for identity theft or fraudulent charges by regularly checking your financial statements, shredding sensitive documents and creating strong passwords.
+1. Monitor for identity theft or fraudulent charges by regularly checking your financial statements.
+Shred sensitive documents and create strong passwords to protect your personal information.

 3. Be wary of new phone numbers.
-Keep in mind most reputable companies like government agencies and financial institutions won't call and ask you to provide personal details.
+Keep in mind that most reputable companies, government agencies and financial institutions won't call to ask you for personal details.

 4. Verify a caller's legitimacy by asking for the number to their organization's main switchboard.
-Once you've done your research, you can call them back.
+Once you've done your research, you can call them back using a number that you’ve verified and trust.

 5. Never click a link in a text or email from an unverified recipient.

-6. Look for clues within the email, like logos or font types that are slightly off.
-Hover over the sender's name to see if it's from a bogus email account with random numbers and letters.
+6. Look for clues within a suspicious email, like logos or font types that are slightly off.
+Hover your cursor over the sender's name to see if it's from a bogus email account with random numbers and letters.

 7. Visit your installation's legal office if you're worried your home may be facing a foreclosure.
-Military personnel may have special protections from foreclosure under the Servicemembers Civil Relief Act (SCRA).
+Military personnel may have special protections from foreclosure under the Servicemembers Civil Relief Act, or SCRA.

 8. Be careful when interacting with new people on social media and dating apps.
 Report inappropriate conduct.

-11. If you've received a suspicious USAA email, text or phone call, or have visited a suspicious website, immediately call 800-531-USAA (8722) or email abuse@usaa.com.
+11. If you've received a suspicious USAA Federal Savings Bank email, text or phone call, or have visited a suspicious website, immediately call 800-531-USAA (8722) or email abuse@usaa.com.

 12. Share these tips with friends and family, especially when you're deployed and others are handling your finances in your absence.